NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Experiments

 \subsection{Experiment Setup}

 \textbf{Datasets.} Following common practice in customization~\cite{ziplora,klora}, we obtain LoRAs from publicly available images.
 For content, we adopt the DreamBooth~\cite{ruiz2023dreambooth} dataset, where each subject is represented by 4--5 reference images.
 For style, we use the StyleDrop~\cite{styledrop} dataset, complemented with several representative artistic styles.
-For community-trained LoRAs, we use publicly available models from Hugging Face for evaluation.
+For community-trained LoRAs, we use publicly available models from Hugging Face for evaluation as shown in Appendix.

-\textbf{Experimental details.} All experiments are conducted on the SDXL v1.0~\cite{sdxl} and FLUX~\cite{flux} models.
-For our method, we set the rank to 8 and preserve all principal directions, as described in Sec.~\ref{sec:exp_perturb}.
+\textbf{Experimental details.} All experiments are conducted on the SDXL v1.0~\cite{sdxl}.
+For training the LoRAs to be merged, including the training prompts and ranks, we follow the settings in K-LoRA~\cite{klora, dreambooth}.
+Importantly, NP-LoRA does not assume clean disentanglement or orthogonality between content and style LoRAs, but instead is designed to handle their interactions under potentially overlapping and entangled representations.
 The key hyperparameter $\mu$ in the soft projection (Eq.~\ref{eq:soft_proj}) is fixed to 0.5, with a detailed analysis provided in Sec.~\ref{sec:param_study}.
-Implementation details are provided in the supplemental material.
-Experiments based on SDXL are performed on an NVIDIA RTX 3090 GPU, while those on FLUX are conducted on an NVIDIA A800 GPU.
+In practice, the projection subspace is constructed using all singular directions of the style LoRA, i.e., we set $k$ equal to the LoRA rank.
+Implementation details are provided in the Appendix.
+Experiments based on SDXL are performed on an NVIDIA RTX 3090 GPU.

 \textbf{Baselines.} We compare our method with representative approaches for combining or learning multiple LoRAs.
 Among them, most methods merge two independently trained LoRAs, i.e., the model takes two trained LoRAs as input and produces merged generations.
-Specifically, we evaluate (i) the direct weight merging baseline $\Delta W_m = \Delta W_c + \Delta W_s$, (ii) B-LoRA~\cite{blora} (ECCV2024), (iii) ZipLoRA~\cite{ziplora} (ECCV2024), (iv) K-LoRA~\cite{klora} (CVPR2025), and (v) LoRA.rar~\cite{lorarar} (ICCV2025).
+Specifically, we evaluate (i) the direct weight merging baseline $\Delta W_m = \Delta W_c + \Delta W_s$, (ii) ZipLoRA~\cite{ziplora} (ECCV2024), (iii) DuoLoRA~\cite{roy2025duolora} (ICCV2025), (iv) K-LoRA~\cite{klora} (CVPR2025), and (v) LoRA.rar~\cite{lorarar} (ICCV2025).